HodofHod/SE-Modifications/README.md

 This script adds a scrollbar to the right sidebar in StackExchange chat rooms.
 This allows one to scroll through all the starred messages even when they get hidden behind the footer.

-##TanachReferencer
+##Mi Yodeya Referencer

-This script adds a quick syntax for linking to online Tanach resources.
-By default it links to Chabad.org, but you can change it to Mechon Mamre with an optional flag (see below).
+This script adds a quick syntax for linking to online Tanach and Talmud Bavli resources.
+By default the Tanach links to Chabad.org, but you can change it to Mechon Mamre with an optional flag (see below).
 Type a reference in a question, answer, or comment, and it'll replace it with a link to the source.
 To trigger the replacement, click anywhere outside of the textbox.
 This includes the submit key.
+Gemara links go to hebrewbooks.org

 ###Syntax rules:

-* The reference should be of the form [t book:chapter verse]. `verse` is optional.
+* The tanach references should be of the form `[t book:chapter verse]`. `verse` is optional.
   * Example: `[t div1 4 2]` is interpreted as Divrei HaYamim I 4:2 and is replaced with `http://www.chabad.org/library/bible_cdo/aid/16524#v2`
 * The script will recognize many different spellings and abbreviations for book names, but it will not accept less than 2 characters.
   * It's case-insenstive.
 (That means capitalization doesn't change anything.)